THINGS TO KNOW ABOUT YOUR LIBRARY CARD

 Local history materials

-Not available to check out, but can be viewed in our local history lab.
+Not available to check out, but can be viewed in our board room.

 All black and white prints are $0.10.
 This includes printing from the public computers, scanner, microfilm machine, and wireless printing.
 All color prints are $0.25.
 Wireless printing allows you to print virtually any document or web page from your Internet connected PC to the library’s printer.
 No additional software is required.
 If you cannot pick up your print within 2 hours, please call the library staff to print for you before it automatically deletes.